tsiemasilo/secondlocation/replit.md

 **Recent Rebuild (Oct 14, 2025)**: Completely rebuilt from a calculator app to an event discovery platform with swipe functionality, localStorage persistence, and admin capabilities.

+**Latest Update (Oct 16, 2025)**: Integrated Ticketmaster API for real live events and changed currency from USD to South African Rands (ZAR).

 # User Preferences

 Preferred communication style: Simple, everyday language.